-Conformity with SKDC Planning Local Plan Policies: EN1-Protection and Enhancement of the Character of the District EN2: Protecting Biodiversity and Geodiversity and EN3: Green Infrastructure
+Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District

-Conformity with NPPF: Section 8 Paragraphs 76-78 Sections 8.
-Promoting healthy and safe communities, and 15.
-Conserving and enhancing the natural environment
+Conformity with NPPF: Section 8 Paragraphs 76-78

-- The Hough on the Hill Neighbourhood Plan supports developments which accord with the SKDC-Local Plan's spatial strategy, in particular the following elements of Local Plan Policies EN1-EN2 and EN3 which seeks to protect the natural environment and permits new development where it is appropriate to the character and significant natural, historic and cultural attributes and features of the landscape within which it is situated, and contributes to its conservation, enhancement or restoration.
-In particular, it they includes the following criteria to ensure that landscape, open space, biodiversity and ecology are protected: - statutory, national and local designations of landscape features, including natural and historic assets - the condition of the landscape; - biodiversity and ecological networks within the landscape; - protection of existing open space (including allotments and public open space, and open spaces important to the character, setting and separation of built-up areas); - integrity and value of the Green Infrastructure as a whole. - 128 In addition to this, the Hough on the Hill Landscape Character Assessment (October 2013) considers the landscape and environmental context of the Parish in detail, identifying important characteristics, features and views unique to the area.
+123 The Hough on the Hill Neighbourhood Plan supports developments which accord with the SKDC spatial strategy, in particular the following elements of EN1 which seeks to protect the natural environment and permits new development where it is appropriate to the character and significant natural, historic and cultural attributes and features of the landscape within which it is situated, and contributes to its conservation, enhancement or restoration.
+In particular, it includes the following criteria to ensure that landscape, open space, biodiversity and ecology are protected:

+- 1. statutory, national and local designations of landscape features, including natural and historic assets - 6. the condition of the landscape - 7. biodiversity and ecological networks within the landscape - 14. protection of existing open space (including allotments and public open space, and open spaces important to the character, setting and separation of built-up areas) - 124 In addition to this, the Hough on the Hill Landscape Character Assessment (October 2013) considers the landscape and environmental context of the Parish in detail, identifying important characteristics, features and views unique to the area.
 Key local views are identified in Figure 6 within this Neighbourhood Plan, and Section 4 details the key views within the individual settlements and hamlets.